brazilla-ray/epg/README.md

   }
 },
 ```
-To find the classes that added color to the glyph, there is RegEx that will match anything that begins with some number of letters and ends with '-glyph', thus matching any of the color classes that have been added.
+To find the classes that added color to the glyph, there is RegEx that will match anything that begins with some number of characters and ends with '-glyph', thus matching any of the color classes that have been added.
 That RegEx is assigned to a variable so that it can be used in a loop that will go over all the classes of the selected glyph and match them against the RegEx.

 To set up that loop, I've used `classList` to get all the classes of the selected glyph, and then used the `values()` method to put them in an array.
 Then, that array is iterated over, and `match()` is used to check if the class matches the RegEx.
 If it does, it gets removed from the element's `classList`.